IGSQ/IGSQ-JavaBot/README.md

 **Error Handling**

-This project implements an error handler which is dependent on the config option `BOT.error` within the `config` YML file, without this set to a channel the handler will log to console only
+This project implements an error handler which is dependent on the config option `BOT.error` within the `config` YML file, without this set to a channel, the handler will default to console only.

 **Building and Running**